aurelien-alet/angular-toh-hexagonal/README.md

 ## Development server

-Run `npm start` to start the dev server.
+Run `npm start` to start the dev server with the original app, or `npm run start:superhero-api` to run the dev server calling the [superhero API](https://akabab.github.io/superhero-api/) by Yoann Cribier.
 Navigate to `http://localhost:4200/`.